 Among the 13 winners of the National Endowment for the Arts National Heritage Fellowship Awards is Carolyn Mazloomi, a quilting community advocate from West Chester, Ohio.
 Mazloomi, considered a leading authority on African-American quilts and quilting, was awarded the 2014 Bess Lomax Hawes NEA National Heritage Fellowship.
 The award is given to a person making significant contributions to the preservation and awareness of cultural heritage.

-A comprehensive listing of wholesale trade shows—happening now through October 2014.
+A comprehensive listing of wholesale trade shows—happening now through late February 2015.

 Kittrell/Riffkind Art Glass has moved to a new space in Addison, Texas.
 The August grand reopening featured more than 50 artists in the bigger, brighter gallery.
 “They are very supportive of the arts,” co-owner Barbara Kittrell said of remaining in Addison.
 The gallery continues to run its stained-glass studio and offer classes.
 It offers goblets, jewelry, perfume bottles, wall pieces, and sculpture by more than 350 artists.